Clemson-MSE/HemeLB-Carpentries/_episodes/04-hemelb-bottlenecks.md

 - "Learn how to analyse timing data in HemeLB and determine bottlenecks"
 - "Learn how to use HemeLB compilation options to overcome bottlenecks"
 - "Learn how to modify HemeLB file writing options to minimise I/O bottlenecks"
+- "Learn how the choice of simulation parameters can impact the simulation time needed to reach a solution with HemeLB"
 keypoints:
 - "The best way to identify bottlenecks is to run different benchmarks on a smaller system and compare it to a representative system"
 - "Effective load balancing is being able to distribute an equal amount of work across processes."
 - "Evaluate both simulation time and overall wall time to determine if improved load balance leads to more efficient performance."
+- "The choice of simulation parameters impacts both the accuracy and stability of a simulation as well as the time needed to complete a simulation.
+This is especially true for solvers using explicit techniques such as HemeLB."
 - "For all applications, writing data to file can be a time consuming activity.
 Carefully consider what data you need for post-processing to minimise the time spent in this regime."
 usemathjax: true